vikhegde/bapl-class-language/course-project/REPORT.md

 35. locals-override-globals.pug - locals override global variables.
 36. parameters-override-globals.pug - function parameters override global variables.
 37. parameters-are-tmp-lvalues.pug - parameters are assigned to but they are not copied back to caller environment.
+38. ternary-operator.pug - shows both outcomes of a ternary operator
+39. unless-statement.pug - shows both outcomes of unless operator
+40. if-statement.pug - shows an if-statement
+41. if-else-statement.pug - shows an if-else-statement
+42. if-elseif-else-statement.pug - shows an if-else-elseif statement
+43. while-statement.pug - shows a while statement
+44. do-while-statement.pug - shows a do-while loop with unconditional execution of first loop
+45. do-while-statement-take-2.pug - shows a do-while loop with multiple loops
+46. [wart]: boolean-expression-must-be-result-of-relational.pug - shows that program fails if boolean expression is not result of relational expression.
+This is a wart because it is a runtime error rather than a compile time error.
+    Note that my type system does not implement a boolean type.

 * Tradeoffs and limitations:
 1. arrays cannot be passed as parameters to functions or be returned from functions.